Are you trying to get ahead of prepping for the baby? No worries! Check out our list of must-have baby items.

 Every parent has different views on treating their little one’s ailments in the early days, so please, make sure to do your research and consult your pediatrician for the final word.

 Compared to the usual kid’s stuff, the ingredients in this acetaminophen are more natural and free of harmful artificial sweeteners, flavors, and dyes.

 Little Remedies gas drops*

 Newborns usually have gas that makes them uncomfortable, and that’s just how it goes until about eight weeks in.
 These gas drops helped alleviate Landon’s pain, but we used them sparingly.

 Must have: Organization items

 Custom memory box

 This custom memory box is the perfect way to store all of your baby’s keepsakes.
 I love the price (under $30!) and the variety of fonts available.
 Plus, it’s nice to support a small business with this purchase!

 I added this baby briefcase to our registry on a whim, and now I don’t know what I’d do without it!
-It’s essential for keeping records, bills, and relevant documents all in one place.
+It’s essential to keep records, bills, and relevant documents in one place.